Gitorial

 Features

-- 📚 Interactive Learning: Clone and navigate through structured, step-by-step tutorials
+- 📚 Interactive Learning: Clone, navigate, edit, compile and test through structured, step-by-step tutorials

-- 📝 Rich Content: View beautifully rendered Markdown content for each tutorial step
+- 📝 Rich Content: View rendered Markdown content for each tutorial step

-- 🔄 Git Integration: Seamlessly work with Git-based tutorial repositories
+- 🔄 Git Integration: Seamlessly work with tutorial following the Gitorial specification

 - 💾 Persistent State: Automatically remembers your progress across VS Code sessions